tapwork/HeapInspector-for-iOS/README.md

 # HeapInspector
+## Find memory issues & leaks in your iOS app

-HeapInspector runs in your iOS app as a debug tool that **monitors the memory heap**, watch and inspect living objects.<br>

-This helps you to identify memory issues directly in your app on your device without ever starting Instruments.
+HeapInspector is an iOS debug tool that **monitors the memory heap** in your app.
+You can discover memory leaks, no longer needed living objects and more issues directly on your device without ever starting Instruments.

 #### Memory heap snapshots
 Basically you can inspect the entire heap and see all living objects of your iOS app. <br>
 To be more precise you can record the heap for a specific part of the app.
+For instance when navigating through the menu.
 Like in Apple's Instruments the snapshot compares the heap before you started recording.
-This helps you to find:
-* Find retain cycles
-* Find objects that are alive in memory but should be released
-* Identify misused `static` objects like singletons or cached `UIImage`

 For instance you can start the snapshot before you push a new `UIViewController` onto your `UINavigationController` stack and stop after popping the `UIViewController`.
-<br><br>
-Also you can inspect the recorded object and get detailed information like:
+With HeapInspector and heap snapshots you can identify:
+* Leaking objects
+* Retain cycles
+* Living objects that are no longer needed
+* static objects like singletons or cached `UIImage`
+* Dirty memory and your objects on the heap

+HeapInspector gives you detailed information for the living objects:

-* Reference history (retain, strong, release) for NSObject subclasses
+* Reference history (see who called retain, strong, release) for NSObject subclasses
 * Responder chain for recorded objects
-* Screenshots the inspected UIView, UIViewController, UIImage
+* Screenshots of the inspected UIView, UIViewController, UIImage
 * Detailed information about the object (Description, frame, properties, iVars, methods)

 # In Action